imransilvake/quizzler/README.md

 ## Content
-- Modular Code: Separate classes
+- [X] Use Modular Approach: Separate classes
-- Dart Classes and Objects
+- [X] Use OOP Concepts: Encapsulation, Data Abstraction, Polymorphism and Inheritance
-- Dart Modifiers: private and public
+- [X] Use Dart Modifiers: private and public
-- Usage of Dart lists
+- [X] Use Dart Lists

 ## Package